Which city is cheaper, Paris or Warsaw?

 Both Paris and Warsaw are popular destinations to visit in the summer with plenty of activities.
 Many travelers come to Warsaw for the city activities and the family-friendly experiences.
 Also, many visitors come to Paris in the summer for the city activities, the music scene, and the family-friendly experiences.

 Warsaw is around the same temperature as Paris in the summer.
-The temperature in Warsaw is usually 19°C (65°F) in July, and Paris stays around 20°C (68°F).
+The daily temperature in Warsaw averages around 19°C (65°F) in July, and Paris fluctuates around 20°C (68°F).

 It's quite sunny in Paris.
 The sun comes out a lot this time of the year in Warsaw.
 Warsaw usually receives more sunshine than Paris during summer.
 Warsaw gets 353 hours of sunny skies, while Paris receives 241 hours of full sun in the summer.